 When a State has knowledge that its territory or cyber infrastructure is being used for an internationally wrongful act conducted using ICTs that is likely to produce serious adverse consequences in a State, the former State should endeavor to take reasonable, available and practicable measures within its territory and capabilities, consistent with its domestic and international law obligations, to cause the internationally wrongful act to cease, or to mitigate its consequences.

-A state may gain knowledge of such an act following a notification from an affected State.
+A State may gain knowledge of such an act following a notification from an affected State.
 Such notification must be made in good faith and should be accompanied with supporting information.
 Supporting information may include sharing possible Indicators of Compromise (IoCs), such as IP address and computers used for malicious ICT acts and malware information.

 States should be encouraged to ensure that non-State actors, including the private sector, are prevented from conducting malicious ICT activities for their own purposes or those of State or other non-State actors to the detriment of third parties including those located on another State’s territory.
 This aim could be achieved by working with the private sector to define permissible actions using a risk-based approach and to develop concrete tools - certification processes, best-practices guides, response mechanisms to incidents and, as appropriate, national regulations.

-This norm should not be interpreted as requiring a state to monitor proactively all ICTs within its territory, or to take other preventative steps.
+This norm should not be interpreted as requiring a State to monitor proactively all ICTs within its territory, or to take other preventative steps.

 A State that becomes aware of harmful ICT activities emanating from its territory but lacks the capacity to respond may choose to seek assistance from other States, including through standard assistance request templates.

-In such cases, assistance may be sought from other States, or from a private entity in a manner consistent with national law
+In such cases, assistance may be sought from other States, or from a private entity, which if provided should be done in a manner consistent with national law, and international human rights law.

 States should consider how best to cooperate to exchange information, assist each other, prosecute terrorist and criminal use of ICTs and implement other cooperative measures to address such threats.
 States may need to consider whether new measures need to be developed in this respect.
 (2015 ¶13(d)).